Easy Blackberry Dump Cake Recipe

 Ingredients

-• 1 stick butter (this is the perfect time to use high fat European butter, Kerrygold and Plugra are my favorites)
+• 4 ounces unsalted butter, melted (this is the perfect time to use high fat European butter, Kerrygold and Plugra are my favorites)

 • 1 cup self-rising flour (don’t have self-rising?
 No problem!
 Add 1 ½ teaspoons of baking powder and ¼ teaspoon of salt to all-purpose flour, mix and VOILA you now have self-rising flour!)